cobyeastwood/blue-bot/README.md

 ### Description

 BlueBot is a self-healing stock bot that is still under construction.
-You can get started by building a stock custom screener from Yahoo Finance and hooking it up into the global URL variable.
+You can get started by building a custom stock screener from [Free Stock Screener - Yahoo Finance](https://finance.yahoo.com/screener/new) and setting it in the global scope.

 This project supports the following: